London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 We visited the restaurant and tried the double burger and steak.
 While the burger wasn’t the best I’ve ever had, the overall experience was enjoyable.
 The steak was well-prepared, and the atmosphere was inviting.
 What stood out the most was the excellent service – attentive, friendly, and efficient.
 It made our visit worthwhile.
 I’d recommend this place for its great ambiance and outstanding service.

-Samira Se - a month ago
+Samira Se - 3 months ago

 After a long and tiring journey in cold weather, we finally arrived at the restaurant.
 My initial impression was positive.
 The restaurant was large, and for a moment, I felt a sense of excitement, it seemed posh and sophisticated, exactly what one would expect from a high-end London establishment.